-We require all subcontractors to complete a self-assessment in order to facilitate our understanding of their capabilities and limitations, including their ESG-related risks, pertinent management policies, procedures and performance, as well as their quality system, business history, reputation and track record.
-One of the selection criteria for new subcontractors is made by reference to a questionnaire completed by the subcontractors.
-Environmental quality and assurance, pollution discharges, labour rights, health and safety regulations, audit requirements, supply chain management, quality assurance, anti-corruption and bribery, among other things, are all factors to be considered.
+Screening process of subcontractor eligibility includes a self-introduction and appraisal in order to provide to the Group a valid understanding of their capabilities and limitations.
+The appraisal should be holistic and multi-dimensional, including aspects such as their ESG-related risks, pertinent management policies, procedures and performance, as well as their quality system, business history, reputation and track record.
+All potential subcontractors are required to go through a further filtration which involves the completion of a questionnaire that includes crucial factors such as: environmental quality and assurance, pollution discharges, labour rights, health and safety regulations, audit requirements, supply chain management, quality assurance, anti-corruption and bribery, among other things, are all factors to be considered.

-The selection process gives preference to suppliers and subcontractors who have the environmental management system ISO 14001, recognised sustainability-related certification and/or acknowledgment from recognised authorities, and those who can show compliance with ESG standards and the applicable laws and regulations.
-In order to determine if the new subcontractors are competent to work for us as subcontractors, we will also evaluate and compare them based on their proficiency in quality assurance, environmental management, and health and safety management, among other factors.
+Internal selections prioritise suppliers and subcontractors who integrate the Environmental Management System ISO 14001, acknowledge sustainability-related certification and/or verification from recognised authorities, and subcontractors who can significantly prove their compliance with ESG standards with applicable laws and regulations.
+Additionally, the determination regarding the competence of subcontractors is evaluated and compared through their proficiency in factors such as quality assurance, environmental management, and health and safety management.